 Erica Holley, PhD, management (L)

 Sayantani Mukherjee, PhD, management (L)

-William Provaznik, PhD, management, director, institute for innovation and entrepreneurship (E)
+William Provaznik, PhD, management, Institute for Innovation and Entrepreneurship Director (E)

 Todd Weber, PhD, management (E)

 Claudia Dumitrescu, PhD, marketing (D)